jenspaggel/trackbike/FAQ/gears_a.md

 For time trials a smoother ride is more important, so the choice should be biased to bigger chainrings.
 In the end Eddy Merckx was running 52/14 for his hour record.
 Completely wrong by todays wisdom.
 It worked for him.

+You are asking yourself "what is the difference when you go to a larger chainring if the gear ratio is just the same?"
+The often mentioned reason "The levers are longer for the bigger chain ring" is completely wrong.
+Torque is the same, no matter how big the chain ring is.
+Sorry guys.
+What really makes the difference is the force.
+For a bigger chain ring there is less force in the chain for the same torque at the hub.
+Less force on the chain equals less friction.
+Not between chain and sprocket, but within the chain.
+The other thing is certainly the force transfer to the sprocket.
+10 teeth sprockets look insane and cool.
+Mechanically, I do not get the point.
+(Sorry to NZ...).
+The bigger the sprocket, the smoother the ride.
+Force in the chain, plus: the bigger the rig, the lower the influences of tolerances.

+Last point: You want to run odd numbers of teeth in the back for a smoother ride.

+Fixie pilots: Prime numbers work best for you to avoid always braking at the same spot of the tire.
+This probably goes off topic a bit now.

 | Chain Ring | Cog | Ratio | distance (23mm tire) |
 |:-----------|:----|:------|:--------|
 |50	| 17 |	2,94 |	6,16|